bramvanoploo/su-endless-scroll/README.md

  ]);
  ```

-- Add the directive to your HTML element:
+- Add the directive to your HTML element (ng-init="loadMore()" populates the scrollItems array for the first time):
  ```
  <section ng-controller="YourController" ng-init="loadMore()">
    <div class="wrapper" su-endless-scroll="loadMore()" su-endless-scroll-offset="30" su-endless-scroll-auto-check="true">